 Furthermore, any inefficiency, biases, or accuracy your attribution suffers can negatively impact your long-term marketing strategy.
 If you come to the wrong conclusions, for instance, you could double down on marketing channels that are less than effective for your target audience members.

-When practicing marketing attribution, you can use many different .
+When practicing marketing attribution, you can use many different models of analysis.
 Here’s a breakdown of each of those types of attribution, which you can analyze with attribution software, like CRM/customer relationship management software:

 This gives the credit for a positive action, like a purchase or conversion, to a consumer’s first touchpoint with your brand.
 That can be the first time to visit your brand website, the first time they see an advertisement, or the first time they visit a product page.
 It's easy to implement, so it's popular, but it doesn't give you extra visibility for any lower funnel touchpoints, like reading a product description.